 Checked luggage is only available to passengers ticketed to or from Milwaukee and Chicago.
 Passengers who get on or off at an intermediate stop can take advantage of Amtrak’s generous carry-on policy.

 Here is an Amtrak travel trip.
-You can check bags during layovers providing you do so 45 minutes before the departure of the next train, and the next station has baggage service.
+You can check bags during layovers providing you do so 45 minutes before the next train’s departure, and the next station has baggage service.

 What You Need To Know About Amtrak’s Hiawatha